In Juárez, 'Remain In Mexico' Policy Casts Asylum-Seekers Back Into Uncertainty

 For thousands of migrants, their journey to the United States has been derailed in northern Mexico border cities under a U.S. program called Migrant Protection Protocols.
 With shelters overflowing and work unavailable, they create a home wherever they can.

 A mother and son — Grisélida, 44, and Julio, 12 — were sent back from El Paso to Juárez, Mexico, on Sunday.
 When they were turned away from Juárez's largest shelter, they wandered around until they found a hotel near the downtown plaza that would allow them to sleep on a twin mattress on the basement floor for $4 a night.
-[NPR is not using migrants' last names in this story because these are people who are in the middle of immigration proceedings.]
+(NPR is not using migrants' last names in this story because these are people who are in the middle of immigration proceedings.)

 Sharing a hot hotel basement in Juárez with 15 to 20 other migrants isn't what Grisélida or Julio imagined when they decided to leave Honduras.
 They fled because gangs were trying to recruit Julio.